Is Sweating A Sign Of A Good Workout?

 Why do we sweat?

 You probably already know that sweat is released when your body is trying to cool itself down.
 When you’re working out, your muscles and core temperature rise.
 Your body responds by controlling your internal temperature, so your brain signals for your thermoregulatory response to start.
 That’s when you begin to perspire.
-This is called thermal sweating — yes, there are different types of sweating.
+This is called thermal sweating — yes, there are different types of sweating (we all know what it’s like to get nervous sweats!).

-How much you sweat can be determined by different things; genes, gender, age, metabolic rate and the temperature around you.
-It can also be affected by what you’re wearing during a workout.
-Your workout clothes need regular washing to make sure they are drawing sweat away from your body.
+How much you sweat can be determined by different things; genes, gender, age, metabolic rate, the temperature around you and what you’re wearing.
+To make sure your workout clothes are drawing sweat away from your body, wash them regularly.

 Does sweating mean you’ve done a good workout?

-The type of workout you’re doing can influence how much you’re sweating.
-For example, walking outside on a hot day may cause you to sweat more than if you did a resistance session in an air-conditioned gym.
+For example, walking outside on a hot day may cause you to sweat more than if you did a resistance session in an air-conditioned gym while the way you sweat in a tropical city will probably be very different to how much you sweat on a cold winter’s day too.

-Whether you’re sweating or not, you should aim to stay hydrated!
-Make sure you drink water before and after a workout, even if you’re not sweating a lot.
+Whether you’re sweating or not, you should always aim to stay hydrated!
+Make sure you drink water before and after a workout as well as during the day, even if you’re not sweating a lot.
+Your body also loses a lot of water through breathing, and we tend to breathe heavier during exercise.

 What are some other signs of a good workout?